The Raven Books LLC operates the https://michellepillow.com website, which provides the SERVICE.

 The Michelle M. Pillow mailing list is by opt in only.
 If you opted in and change your mind, you can unsubscribe via the link on the bottom of the newsletter in your inbox.

 Michelle M. Pillow, NYT Bestselling Author of All Things Romance will use the information you provide on this form to be in touch with you and to provide updates about author news, new release books, pre-order books, sales, backlist books, product updates, and other marketing.
 Please let us know all the ways you would like to hear from us.

-Michelle M. Pillow, NYT Bestselling Author of All Things Romance will use the information you provide on this form to be in touch with you and to provide updates and marketing.
-Please let us know all the ways you would like to hear from us via EMAIL by signing up for the service.
+Michelle M. Pillow®, NYT & USAT Bestselling Author will use the information you provide on this form to be in touch with you and to provide updates and marketing.
+You will hear from us via EMAIL by signing up for the service.

 What personal information do we collect from the people that visit our blog, website or app?